apache/tvm/docs/dev/virtual_machine.rst

 Dispatch Loop
 ~~~~~~~~~~~~~
-A very critical piece of a VM is the dispatch loop, usually this dominates execution time of a virtual machine, but experimentally we have found the performance of the loop to not be of much importance.
-We have just implemented a simple switch/goto dispatch loop which dispatches based on instruction op code.
+A critical piece of a VM is the dispatch loop.
+The dispatch loop usually dominates the execution time of a virtual machine, but we have experimentally found this not to be the case for Relay.
+We have just implemented a simple `switch`/`goto` dispatch loop which dispatches based on instruction op code.

 This loop is implemented by `VirtualMachine::Run()`.